NeuMan: Neural Human Radiance Field from a Single Video: Conclusions

 \section{Conclusions}

-We have proposed a novel framework to reconstruct the human and the scene NeRF models that can be rendered with novel human poses and views from a single in-the-wild video without any extra devices or manual annotations.
-To do so, we use off-the-shelf methods to extract camera poses and depth of each frame, the scene point cloud, the human body pose, and the human mask.
-We then utilize these to build two NeRF models, one for the human and the one for the scene.
-Our scene NeRF model reconstructs only the background, and can faithfully render novel views of the background scene.
+We have proposed a novel framework to reconstruct the human and the scene NeRF models that can be rendered with novel human poses and views from a single in-the-wild video.
+To do so, we use off-the-shelf methods to estimate either 2D or 3D geometry of the scene and the human to provide initialization.
 Our human NeRF model is able to learn texture details such as patterns on cloth, and geometric details such as sleeves, collar even zipper from less than 40 images.
-By simple composition, we can further create renderings of individuals in the same scene or new different scenes, without any additional training.

-\paragraph{Limitations and future work.} The most obvious limitation of our method, from the renderings, is that the dynamics beyond SMPL cannot be modeled with our static neural radiance field, those dynamics will degenerate to average shape or color.
-This is most evident in the hands of the person.
-When hand gestures are changing over the video, the volume of hands will converge to an average shape.
-We hope to extend our method with more sophisticated body models, or even ones that can learn them, for a more detailed reconstruction and more expressive rendering in these parts of the human body.
+\paragraph{Limitations and future work.} One major limitation is that the dynamics beyond SMPL cannot be modeled with our static NeRF, those dynamics will degenerate to average shape or color.
+This is most evident in the hands when the gestures are changing over frames, see Figure~\ref{fig:human}.
+We hope to apply more expressive body models to model hand gestures~\cite{smplx}, even garment dynamics~\cite{ma2020cape}, to mitigate this problem.

 Additionally, our warping function is a simple extension of the SMPL mesh skinning, it could cause volume collision in some extreme cases.
 A collision-aware volume warping method or a learned one is required to improve the generalization under extreme poses.